npm/npm/doc/misc/npm-config.md

 * Default: process.version
 * Type: semver or false

-The node version to use when checking package's "engines" object.
+The node version to use when checking a package's `engines` map.

 ### npat